-Our First Responder receive training from the Scottish Ambulance Service that qualifies them to respond to a variety of life threatening conditions and on duty personnel are dispatched by the Ambulance Control Centres after an emergency ambulance has first been directed to attend.
+Our First Responders receive training from the Scottish Ambulance Service that qualifies them to respond to a variety of life threatening conditions and on duty personnel are dispatched by the Ambulance Control Centres (ACC) after an emergency ambulance has first been directed to attend.

-The team's vehicles are equipped with ambulance service transponders that depicts its position on the control room's screens, satellite phone, mobile phone, satelite navigation system, defibrillator, oxygen therapy unit and other emergency equipment.
+The team's vehicles are equipped with ambulance service Airwave terminals that depicts its position on the control room's screens, mobile phone, satelite navigation system, defibrillator, oxygen therapy unit and other emergency equipment.

 Additionally, we provide practical 4x4 vehicle support in times of severe weather where conventional ambulances are unable to reach patients.

-We also provide NHS Forth Valley with specialist 4x4 transport for medical teams in periods of severe weather such as snow and flooding, enabling them to attend priority and emergency incidents such as home births or specialised care of individuals with complex care issues.
+We also provide NHS Forth Valley and NHS Greater Glasgow & Clyde with specialist 4x4 transport for medical teams in periods of severe weather such as snow and flooding, enabling them to attend priority and emergency incidents such as home births or specialised care of individuals with complex care issues.